Julia Tuttle: Death

+Legacy

-Tuttle died leaving a large amount of debt, partly the result of her altruistic land grants to Flagler.
-Her children sold her remaining land to pay off the debt.
-For that reason, her name was mostly forgotten until it was placed on a causeway for Interstate 195 over Biscayne Bay.
-In contrast, the name of William Brickell, a large landowner on the south side of the Miami River who contributed to Tuttle's efforts to incorporate the city, was widely used on the south side of what became Miami.
+Tuttle died leaving a large amount of debt, partly the result of her land grant incentives to Flagler.
+Her children sold her remaining land to pay it off.
+Her name was mostly forgotten until it was placed on a causeway for Interstate 195 over Biscayne Bay.
+In contrast, the name of William Brickell, a large landowner on the south side of the Miami River who contributed to Tuttle's efforts to incorporate the city, appeared widely on the south side of what became Miami.

 Just as Tuttle is called the Mother of Miami, Flagler became known as the Father of Miami.
-Coincidentally, both Tuttle and Brickell had previously lived in Cleveland, where they first met.
+Both Tuttle and Brickell had previously lived in Cleveland, where they first met.

 In addition to the Julia Tuttle Causeway, the memory of Tuttle has been honored with a sculpture in Bayfront Park, by Daub and Firmin.
+Additionally, the large downtown Miami food hall, Julia & Henry's, is named for her and Flagler.

+Julia Tuttle inspired several projects of the Miami Girls Foundation and the Miami Girls Manifesto written by Rebecca Fishman-Lipsey.